 Premise: After a villainous silicone video game character escapes, the top player must take him down.

 Reaction: This is one of my favourite movies I have watched when I was a child.
-Surprisingly I still find it to be still entertaining after all of these years.
+Surprisingly, I still find it to be still entertaining after all of these years.
 After watching Russell Crowe in one of his early movie roles you can watch him in anything.
-His character, Sid.6.7, is the more entertaining aspects of this movie.
-Also the tech arm Denzel is given in this film are interesting.
+His character, Sid.6.7, is the more entertaining aspect of this movie.
+Also, the tech arm Denzel is given in this film is interesting.
 But the rest of the movie with fault logic on how biology and technology work, a terrible backstory about the villain but I like it.